-Sustainable fabrics have little to no impact on the environment.
+Sustainable fabrics have little-to-no impact on the environment.
 It’s fabric that is natural, recycled or biodegradable.
 In order for the fabric to be truly sustainable the entire production process from sourcing to sale to extending the lifespan through recycling should be considered.
 Such as:

-- Little or no chemicals
+- Little of no chemicals